Climate and Average Weather Year Round in Kingston Canada

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.6 months, from May 3 to August 22, with an average daily incident shortwave energy per square meter above 5.7 kWh.
-The brightest day of the year is June 29, with an average of 6.8 kWh.
+The brightest month of the year in Kingston is June, with an average of 6.6 kWh.

 The darker period of the year lasts for 3.5 months, from October 30 to February 13, with an average daily incident shortwave energy per square meter below 2.3 kWh.
-The darkest day of the year is December 24, with an average of 1.2 kWh.
+The darkest month of the year in Kingston is December, with an average of 1.3 kWh.

 For the purposes of this report, the geographical coordinates of Kingston are 44.230 deg latitude, -76.481 deg longitude, and 269 ft elevation.